resucutie/vz-unofficial-docs/README.md

-Server if you wanna join: https://discord.gg/MePWNgHNZB
+This documentation's server if you talk a bit: https://discord.gg/MePWNgHNZB